 Eating disorder - binge eating; Eating - binge; Overeating - compulsive; Compulsive overeating

-The exact cause of binge eating is unknown.
+The exact cause of binge eating disorder is unknown.
 Things that may lead to this disorder include:

 A person with binge eating disorder: